mishushakov/dialogflow-web-v2/README.md

 [...]
 ```

 The logo, agent name, description and available languages are fetched from Dialogflow.
 Change them in Dialogflow and it will sync to the UI.
-Please note, when adding new languages, you may have to translate some of the UI as well (`translations.json` in `src/Translations`)
+Please note, when adding new languages, you may have to translate some of the UI as well (`translations.json` in `src/translations`)

-## Developing
+## Develop

 Open your cloned folder.
 Then, using your favorite package manager run the `serve` command